asherikov/codeincomplete/README.md

   of which are inferior to workspaces, but may be needed, e.g., to perform non-invasive catkinization:

-    - `git` submodules are not too bad, but depend on external repositories which makes them fragile.
+    - `git` submodules are not too bad, but depend on external repositories which makes them fragile and difficult to fork.
 Also, they are not handled by git transparently, so you have to remember to do recursive fetch, etc.

     - `cmake` external projects should never be used -– in addition to being fragile as git submodules, they are difficult to be used in the right way